 How to Start a Student Organization

-If your interests aren't represented by an existing organization, please review the guidelines below and contact the Student Activities Office to find out how to start your own!
+If your interests aren't represented by an existing organization, please review the guidelines below and contact the Student Government Association Office to find out how to start your own!

 Procedures for Recognition of Student Organizations

 - All student organizations must be recognized by Lourdes in order to be able to use campus facilities, institutional or student equipment, and to be able to conduct fund raising or recruitment activities on campus.

 - The procedure for recognition of new student organizations: